aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 You can insert a new TC field at the current position of the **DocumentBuilder** by calling the **DocumentBuilder.insert_field** method and specifying the field name as “TC” along with any switches that are needed.
 Below example shows how to insert a TC field into the document using **DocumentBuilder**.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-add_content_using_document_builder-InsertTCField.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-add_content_using_document_builder-InsertTCField.py" >}}

 Often a specific line of text is designated for the TOC and is marked with a TC field.
 The easy way to do this in MS Word is to highlight the text and press *ALT+SHIFT+O*.
 This automatically creates a TC field using the selected text.
 The same technique can be accomplished through code.
 The code below will find text matching the input and insert a TC field in the same position with the text.
 The code is based off the same technique used in the article.
 Below example shows how to find and insert a TC field at text in a document.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-add_content_using_document_builder-InsertTCFieldsAtText.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-add_content_using_document_builder-InsertTCFieldsAtText.py" >}}

 ## Modify a Table of Contents